 Role of Studio Facilitator

 The studio facilitator acts as another voice in the group, responding as a studio member to the work of each participant.
 The facilitator guides the conversation in a studio session and makes sure it remains focused on the students’ writing and writing processes.
-He or she assists students in understanding and working through the thesis processes, and act as a conduit between students and the thesis coordinator, Jennifer Asmussen.
 The facilitator is there to help you figure out how to navigate the thesis process, and assist you in staying on track.
 Please keep in mind that although facilitators are trained in the studio process, they are not the experts in your field.